 Garrett’s career has included policy research and writing and government relations at the local, state, federal, and international levels of government.
-He has taught geography, civics, and history in the Virginia Community College system, as well as serving as a University of Virginia Volunteer Instructor for the College for Older Adults in Abingdon.
-VA, and has presented at conferences across the US and in the UK and Russia on public administration and cultural heritage and outdoor tourism
+His career and teaching experience span over two decades and he has presented at conferences across the US and in the UK and Russia.

-Garrett is a graduate of the Sorensen Institute for Political Leadership at the University of Virginia and holds a B.A. in Geography and a M.A. in Community and Organizational Leadership, along with a Graduate Certificate in Public Administration, a Certificate in Paralegal Studies, and a certification as a Human Rights Consultant from the United States Institute for Diplomacy and Human Rights.
-He is currently completing his Doctorate in Law and Policy at Northeastern University in Boston, where his dissertation focuses on exploring the disparity gaps that exist for marginalized individuals serving on boards of directors at community action agencies in the U.S.
+Garrett received his doctorate in Law and Policy at Northeastern University in Boston, where his dissertation focused on exploring the disparity gaps that exist for marginalized individuals serving on boards of directors at community action agencies in the Commonwealth of Virginia.
+He is a graduate of the Sorensen Institute for Political Leadership at the University of Virginia and holds a B.A. in Geography and a M.A. in Community and Organizational Leadership, along with a Graduate Certificate in Public Administration, a Certificate in Paralegal Studies, and a certification as a Human Rights Consultant from the United States Institute for Diplomacy and Human Rights.

-His non-profit organization experience includes serving and holding offices on the boards of several non-profit trail organizations, historical societies, and on the American Civil Liberties Union of Virginia (ACLU-VA) statewide board of directors.
-In his “spare time,” Garrett enjoys reading and researching history significant to the pre-Colonial and Colonial Appalachia region, volunteering as a leader for the Boy Scouts of America, advocating for the incarcerated, and enjoys hiking and disc golfing wherever there’s a trail or course to be found.
+As the Director of Community Services at a community action agency in Virginia, Garrett oversees programs ranging from court advocacy for children, domestic violence prevention, and ex-offender re-entry services, to food distribution, family nutrition, and assisting predominantly low-to-moderate income students who would be the first in their family to attend college.
+His non-profit organization experience includes serving and holding offices on the boards of several non-profit organizations and on the American Civil Liberties Union of Virginia (ACLU-VA) statewide board of directors.
+In his “spare time,” Garrett enjoys reading and researching history significant to the Appalachian region, volunteering in his community, advocating for the incarcerated, and enjoys hiking and disc golfing wherever there’s a trail or course to be found.